SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 The cytospeleton of a cell disassembles, and the spindles to seperate the cell begins to form.

-The centrioles, the proteins connecting all the spindles, separate to opposite poles of the cell and
+The centrioles, the proteins connecting all the spindles, separate to opposite poles of the cell and establishes the bridge of all the microtubuels.

 * Chromosomes line up in equator
 * Each chromosome has two chromatid exactly the same